On the Convergence of the Elastic Flow in the Hyperbolic Plane: Explicit Parametrization of Elastica in the Hyperbolic Plane

 \end{theorem}

 \begin{proof} Rewrite \eqref{eq:diffeq} as equation of complex numbers to obtain

-where we used that $\gamma^2 = ( \mathrm{Re}(\gamma)^2- \mathrm{Im}(\gamma)^2) + 2i \mathrm{Re}(\gamma) \mathrm{Im}(\gamma)$.
+where $a,c$ are as in the statement.
+With the relations in the statement it is an easy computation that $y$ determines $a,c$ uniquely.
 Now parametrization by arclength implies that $T = \gamma'$.
-We can infer \eqref{eq:reduced} using Proposition \ref{prop:nonvan}.
-Note that \eqref{eq:reduced} is a first order ODE with locally Lipschitz right hand side, since the denominator does not vanish on $\mathbb{R}$, so its maximal solution is unique when we specify $\gamma(0)= iy$.
-Especially, if we can find a maximal solution for each $y$, the uniqueness theorem yields that we have found all possible solutions.
-Solving the ODE as if it were real yields an ansatz for \eqref{eq:Fallunterscheidung}.
-To verify the ansatz in the case of $a,c >0$, define $z_0 := \sqrt{ac} z_1$ and compute
+This immediately implies \eqref{eq:reduced} using Proposition \ref{prop:nonvan}.
+Note that \eqref{eq:reduced} is a first order ODE with locally Lipschitz right hand side, so its maximal solution is unique when we specify $\gamma(0)= iy$.
+Let now $y > 0 $ be given.
+We verify now that \eqref{eq:explisoloi} indeed yields a solution of \eqref{eq:reduced} with $\gamma(0) = iy$.
+For this we need to distinguish several cases depending on the value of $a,c$, which depend on $y$ according to the paramter identities in the statement. \textbf{Case 1 $a,c > 0$.} We take $f$ as given in \eqref{eq:Fallunterscheidung} and differentiate the expression \eqref{eq:explisoloi} yields for $\gamma$.
+Defining $z_0 := \sqrt{ac} z_1$ we compute